samherring99/ContentBasedMIR/README.md

 IMPORTANT:

 This project is in EARLY stages of development, as I need more resources and personell to finish it, but improvements will be made regularly.
-Feel free to use Github or contact me by email at samherring99@gmai.com eith any questions!
+Feel free to use Github or contact me by email at samherring99@gmail.com with any questions!
 Happy coding!